- Location: Washington DC

 Drivers in the Military in Washington DCCompare Car Insurance Rates in 3 Steps

 Because the District of Columbia is the home of our nation's capital, there is always a large military presence in town.
 There are several bases in the area, with thousands of military personnel stationed here at any given time.

 At the same time, many of our local soldiers have been deployed to far-flung locations―so they can't return to the local Department of Motor Vehicles in person when it's time to renew their driver's license and registration.
 Fortunately, the DMV has made some concessions for our men and women in uniform.

 When you are temporarily living more than 200 miles away from the District, you may qualify to use the absentee renewal process for your driver's license.
-This renewal will be valid for five years.
+This renewal will be valid for up to 8 years.

 Your absentee license will have your temporary address on it.
 When you return to the District of Columbia, you must visit a DMV service location within 72 hours to update your permanent address information.

 To handle your absentee driver's license renewal through the mail, gather the following materials:

 - A photocopy of your current District of Columbia driver's license